DaSh-bash/The_Lab_Library/README.md

 # Hallo Wickett Lab!

 Please find the guide for getting started on LiSC in the Wiki \
-Our code will live in thematic folders (example from Julia is porvided)
+Our code will live in thematic folders (example from Julia is provided)